mammuth/ha-fritzbox-tools/README.md

           message: "Password: ..."
 ```

+**Port forwardings**
+It's possible to enable/disable port forwardings for the device which is running HomeAssistant.

+Requirements:
+- Set the `homeassistant_ip` in the configuration of `fritzbox_tools`
+- On your FRITZ!Box, enable the setting `Selbstständige Portfreigaben für dieses Gerät erlauben.` for the device which runs HA

+The port forwards will be exposed as switches in your HA installation (search for `port_forward` in your entity page to find the IDs).

+Note: **Currently only port forwards for the device which is running HA are supported!**

 ## Exposed entities

 - `service.reconnect`  Reconnect to your ISP
 - `switch.fritz_box_guest_wifi`  Turns on/off guest wifi
 - `sensor.fritz_box_connectivity`  online/offline depending on your internet connection
+- `switch.port_forward_[description of your forward]` for each of your port forwards for your HA device

 ## Contributors